git-moss/DrivenByMoss-Documentation/Akai/Akai-MPC-Force.md

 ### Workflow

 * Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
 This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.
+* New clip length: The length of a clip created with the New function.

 <div style="page-break-after: always; visibility: hidden">
 \pagebreak